Modi battles for hearts and minds in India’s holy city

 Varanasi’s BJP Mayor Ram Gopal Mohley blamed the state government for the pace of progress, saying hundreds of millions of dollars had been provided from federal coffers to develop the city’s infrastructure.

 “They have been creating all the hurdles, but not for long.
-We will form the government on March 11 and things will change,” he told Agence France-Presse.
+We will form the government on March 11 and things will change,” he told AFP.

 “Whatever Modiji (ji is an Indian honorific) is doing for his constituency is good.”